AESilky/AESilky/README.md

 - 👋 Hi, I’m Ed (@AESilky)
-- 👀 I’m interested in Robotics w/μControllers&SBC, C, C++, Python, C#, Morse Code (American/landline), Bicycles (older 531/Campy).
+- 👀 I’m interested in Robotics w/μControllers&SBC using AI+vision, software, electronics, metalwork/machining, and Morse code.
+- 🌱 I work mostly in C, C++, and Python, though sometimes other languages come into play.
+I made a living with Java, C, C++, and C#.
-- 🌱 I’m currently working on a Hexapod (have others, including a TurtleBot3).
+- 🌱 I’m currently working on a Mars style robotic rover (have other robots, including a TurtleBot3).
-- 💞️ I’m looking to collaborate on Morse, bike work, and robotics.
+- 💞️ I’m open to collaborating on robotics and Morse.
 - 📫 How to reach me AESilky@gmail.com

 <!---